Skip to main content

 Volunteer with Austin Public Library

 Volunteers are an integral part of our team and a valuable asset to the Library and Austin community.
-With volunteer positions to match most schedules and interests, the Austin Public Library is a highly rewarding place to donate your time and skills.
+With volunteer positions to match many schedules and interests, the Austin Public Library is a highly rewarding place to donate your time and skills.

 Central Library MLS/MLIS Interns - Adult or Teen Services